To be considered for admission, submit the following:

-- Submit official or unofficial High school transcript or official GED.
+- Submit High School transcript or official GED.

-Contact your school’s guidance office to submit an official copy of your high school transcript.
-You may be able to access your unofficial transcript through your school’s student portal.
+Contact your school’s guidance office to submit a copy of your high school transcript.
 Please note, admission is based on your unweighted 4.0 GPA.
 (Note: While unofficial high school transcripts may be used to render an admissions decision, all students must submit an official high school transcript before beginning classes.)

 After reading the mission statement of Eastern University, please describe how you see your talents, interests and abilities fitting into the mission of the University.
 Maximum one page.
 (Eastern University reserves the right to request an essay as a required credential of an application.)

 4. Eligible applicants are highly encouraged to file the FAFSA – the Free Application for Federal Student Aid (FAFSA® Application | Federal Student Aid).
 The FAFSA is used to determine your eligibility for scholarships, grants, and loans from federal, state, and Eastern sources.

 Most of our students complete their application process fully online, but here's our mailing address if you need it: